mokolodi1/myvisaangel/README.md

 # after you close the window
 tmux

-# Do C-b " to split the tmux window into two.
+# Optional: do C-b " to split the tmux window into two.
+(Hold control and
-# (Hold control and press B, then press ")
+# press B, release everything, and then press ")

 # Start it up!
-# NOTE: use beta_start.sh for betas so they don't write to prod logs
+# NOTE: use beta_start.sh for betas so they don't write to prod logs, and you
+#       don't have to specify the BOX_NUMBER for that
-./scripts/prod_start.sh
+BOX_NUMBER=b4 ./scripts/prod_start.sh
 ```

 6. Give it a shot: http://b2.myvisaangel.com/v1/ping